Trent University Durham GTA, 2017-18

 1600 West Bank Drive, LEC, Peterborough, ON K9J 7B8

 Secretary: Joan Sirtonski 905-435-5102 x 5057

-This version of the syllabus was posted on 10 August 2017.
-It is subject to minor revision.
+This version of the syllabus was posted on 19 September 2017.

 History 3480/4480 examines the evolution of Canadian and American relations with Cuba since the nineteenth century, with a particular emphasis on the Castro era.
 The course will meet as a seminar weekly, between 9 a.m. and noon on Mondays for the full year 2017-2018.
 Each student will be expected to make one seminar presentation, to a maximum of 20 minutes' duration, in which s/he will assess critically the week's designated readings.
 These presentations will serve as a springboard for a general discussion with all members of the seminar.
 Click here for Wright's tips on seminar preparation.
 Non-presenting students will be expected to read and reflect on assigned readings and to come to class prepared to discuss them critically.
 Students' participation grades will be based on the quality of their contributions, not the quantity.
 Participation grading will be consistent with Trent University standards for academic integrity, professionalism and accountability.
 Insofar as seminar participation represents a significant proportion of students' overall grade in the course, the importance of thorough preparation and regular attendance should be underscored.